Ways to Use Your 529 Plan for Homeschooling

 Important: This article is for general information only.
 It is not legal, tax, or accounting advice.
 Always consult a qualified professional before making financial decisions.

-⭐ Understanding the Basics: What a 529 Plan Is (and Isn’t)
+What a 529 Plan Is

-A 529 plan is like a backpack designed specifically for education expenses.
-You can fill it with money, let it grow tax‑free, and then withdraw funds for qualified educational uses.
+A 529 plan is a tax-advantaged savings account designed specifically for education expenses.
+You contribute money, let it grow tax-free, and withdraw funds for qualified educational uses.
+Federal law sets the foundation, but each state decides what counts as a qualified homeschooling expense.
+Under federal rules, families can use up to $10,000 per year per student for K-12 educational expenses.

-⭐ What Homeschool Expenses May Qualify
+What Homeschool Expenses May Qualify

 1. Curriculum Materials